Skip to main content

 Smoked pork with rice

 • Local beer in Sagada wine cellar.
 There's a selection of well-crafted beers and wine made in Sagada.
-Try one of the famous dining restaurant and bar that serves dinner buffet in different cuisine.
+Try one of the famous dining restaurant and bar, that serves dinner buffet in different cuisine.
 The Sagada Cellar Door has an amazing location surrounded by pine trees.
 If you want to dine, you need to make a reservation.
 For drinks and bar, it is open with a fee but consumable.
 I tried mango and guave ale which are both very good.

 Cerveza bar